Alcohol and Celecoxib: Can You Take Them Together?

 Why is this important?

-Celecoxib carries a boxed warning for thrombotic events like heart attack and stroke.
-Heavy drinking independently raises blood pressure, contributes to atrial fibrillation, and increases cardiovascular event risk, compounding the drug's own warning.
+Celecoxib's label carries a boxed warning for heart attack and stroke, and heavy or binge drinking independently raises blood pressure and cardiovascular event risk, which can compound that warning.

 What should you do?